-In 2019, Travelers Insurance Designated Activity Company (the "Company") wrote commercial lines insurance in the Republic of Ireland, and in the United Kingdom ("UK") through its branch located in London.
+In 2020, Travelers Insurance Designated Activity Company (the "Company") wrote commercial lines insurance in the Republic of Ireland, and in the United Kingdom ("UK") through its branch located in London.
 The Company also covered risks located outside of Ireland and the UK, on a freedom of services basis (in the EEA) or by facultative reinsurance (outside of the EEA), generally in support of its Irish and UK based insureds.
 The Company started transacting business on 1 April 2019.

-With effect from 1 April 2019 the Company put in place a reinsurance arrangement with it's immediate parent undertaking, Travelers Insurance Company Limited ("TICL"), in the form of an 80% Whole Account Quota Share ("Quota Share").
+With effect from 1 April 2019 the Company entered into a reinsurance arrangement with its immediate parent undertaking, Travelers Insurance Company Limited ("TICL"), in the form of an 80% Whole Account Quota Share ("Quota Share").